qiime/Topiary-Explorer/user_guide/source/quickstart.rst

 Step 5.
 Coloring the tree
 -------------------------
 Next we'll use this new metadata field to color the tree's branches.
-Move back to the Tree Window and expand the ``Branch`` option by clicking the word ``Branch`` in the toolbar on the left (which we'll refer to as the ``Tree Toolbar``).
+Move back to the Tree Window and expand the ``Branch`` panel by clicking the word ``Branch`` in the toolbar on the left (which we'll refer to as the ``Tree Toolbar``).
 Click the "Color By..." button, then select ``Sample Metadata``, and select the new metadata category, ``IndividualKeyHand``.

 .. figure::  _images/color_by_dialog.png
    :align:   center

    Dialog to color by metadata.

 By default each option for the category will be colored gray.
 To change this, switch to the Topiary Explorer window.
-The Color Key window on the left is used to choose colors on a per-category basis.
+The Color Key toolbar on the left is used to choose colors on a per-category basis.
 To change the color for a given value click the small grey box, which will open a the "Pick a Color" window.
 Choose blue for the RightM3, LeftM3, and AmbiguousM3 values.

 .. figure::  _images/choose_colors.png
    :align:   center

    Dialog to choose colors for metadata.

-Switch back to the Topiary Explorer window and uncheck the "No coloring" and "Majority coloring" checkboxes.
+Switch back to the Topiary Explorer window and uncheck the "Majority coloring" checkbox.
 Your tree should look like the one pictured here.

 .. figure::  _images/M3_keyhand_colored.png
    :align:   center